To be the benchmark TVET in the delivery of quality Education and Training in South Africa

-To innovatively mobilize all College resources to ensure excellence in our delivery and be ISO consistent in our service.
+To innovatively mobilize all College resources to ensure excellence in our delivery and be ISO consistent in our service

-The College Council, Management and Personnel of South West Gauteng College COMMIT to the following values:
+The College Council, Management and Personnel of South West Gauteng College commit to the following values:

-•The principles of Batho Pele with emphasis on client and uBuntu
+•The principle of Batho Pele with emphasis on client and uBuntu

 • The principle of a better life for all